ashokitschool/DevOps-Documents/README.md

 Example: $ eksctl create cluster --name ashokit-cluster1 --region us-east-1 --node-type t2.medium  --zones us-east-1a,us-east-1b

-Note: Cluster creation will take 5 to 10 mins of time (we have to wait)
+Note: Cluster creation will take 5 to 10 mins of time (we have to wait).
+After cluster created we can check nodes using below command.

 $ kubectl get nodes